RaffaeleAns/Mushrooms-Classification/README.md

 The Dataset "Mushrooms Classification" is available on Kaggle: https://www.kaggle.com/uciml/mushroom-classification.

 I used Knime to develop the project.
 Workflow is commented in English language, report is written in Italian.

+Below the workflow overview:

 ![workflow](workflow.png)